 Rahul remains 'top leader' in Cong, large section always felt he should return as chief: Khurshid

-A large section within the Congress has always felt that Rahul Gandhi must come back as party chief and he remains the "top leader" in the party, senior leader Salman Khurshid said on Saturday, asserting that Gandhi should be allowed to make his decision at a time of his choice.
+A large section within the Congress has always felt that Rahul Gandhi must come back as party chief and he remains the "top leader" in the party, senior leader Salman Khurshid said on Saturday, asserting that Gandhi should not be pressured and be allowed to make his decision.
 In an interview to PTI, Khurshid also asserted that the Congress was going through a "transitional process", but there was no leadership crisis plaguing the party as Sonia Gandhi was there at the helm.

 Asked about Dikshit and Tharoor's views, Khurshid said, "We have had elections in the past.
 We have also had people say that elections are not necessarily the best thing.
 There are two points of view.
 When we get to that point, we will cross the bridge."
 He said talking about such issues in the media doesn't help the Congress.